elaq/krakow-sightseeing/krakow.md

 * don't miss the [rennaisance courtyard](https://en.wikipedia.org/wiki/Wawel#/media/File:Wawel_Krakow_June_2006_002.jpg)

 * [Lady with an Ermine](https://en.wikipedia.org/wiki/Lady_with_an_Ermine) is on display here.
-It's probably one of the most famous piece of art in Poland (the opening hours are short I suppose)
+It's probably one of the most famous piece of art in Poland

 * nice view over Krakow and Vistula river from the hill

 #### [Wawel Cathedral](https://en.wikipedia.org/wiki/Wawel_Cathedral)

-* worth to visit, many Polish kings are buried here.
+* definitely worth to visit, many Polish kings are buried here.
 The cathedral gets closed at 5pm, but the website says there is a mass at 5:30pm, so it's probably possible to enter during the mass.

 #### [Wawel Dragon](https://en.wikipedia.org/wiki/Wawel_Dragon)

 * sculpture by Vistula river (below the hill).
-It's a "symbol of Krakow", the sculpture is not very impressive though, it breathes with fire from time to time :-)
+It's a "symbol of Krakow", it breathes fire from time to time.

 ## [Kazimierz (Jewish district)](https://en.wikipedia.org/wiki/Kazimierz)